 How to Check if Your PDF is Accessible

-Adobe Acrobat Pro DC is the application commonly used to check the accessibility of PDF files.
-All faculty and staff have a license for Adobe Acrobat Pro DC on their managed machines.
+Adobe Acrobat Pro is the application commonly used to check the accessibility of PDF files.
+All faculty and staff have a license for Adobe Acrobat Pro on their managed machines.
+Students can access the full suite of Adobe Creative Cloud tools in campus computer labs and via Remote Desktop Services (RDS).
+Visit Adobe at Syracuse University for more information.

 A first step is to determine if your PDF file is “tagged.”
 A tagged PDF file contains programmatic structure types that allow the content to be read by screen reader technology.
 Follow the below steps to check if your PDF file is tagged and readable by users of assistive technology.